History of Jerusalem: Hellenistic period

-Ptolemaic and Seleucid province
+Ptolemaic and Seleucid province (Early Hellenistic period)

 When Alexander the Great conquered the Persian Empire, Jerusalem and Judea fell under Greek control and Hellenistic influence.
 After the Wars of the Diadochoi following Alexander's death, Jerusalem and Judea fell under Ptolemaic control under Ptolemy I and continued minting Yehud coinage.
 In 198 BCE, as a result of the Battle of Panium, Ptolemy V lost Jerusalem and Judea to the Seleucids under Antiochus the Great.

 Under the Seleucids many Jews had become Hellenized and with their assistance tried to Hellenize Jerusalem, eventually culminating in the 160s BCE in a rebellion led by Mattathias and his five sons: Simon, Yochanan, Eleazar, Jonathan and Judas Maccabeus, also known as the Maccabees.
 After Mattathias died, Judas Maccabee took over as the revolt's leader, and in 164 BCE, he captured Jerusalem and restored temple worship, an event celebrated to this day in the Jewish festival of Hanukkah.

+During the Early Hellenistic period Jerusalem's rural periphery was relatively sparsely populated, with only 15 archaeologically documented agricultural sites operating within a 10 km radius of the Temple Mount.
+These early settlements, which included initial occupation layers at sites like Qalandiya, Nebi Samuel, and Ramat Rachel, operated as minor farmsteads or isolated rural estates.
+The material culture of this period reflects Jerusalem’s deep economic integration into broader Mediterranean trade networks under Ptolemaic and early Seleucid rule.
+Excavations in the city's hinterland reveal a high frequency of fine imported tableware and Mediterranean commercial amphorae, particularly stamped jar handles originating from Rhodes, indicating a widespread reliance on imported wine and luxury goods prior to the Hasmonean Revolt.